EvanKomp/aide_predict/README.md

      - `foldseek` executable must be available in the PATH

 5. MSA Transformer Likelihood Wrapper
+   - Like ESM but with a transformer model that is trained on MSAs.
+The variants are placed at the top position in the MSA and scores are computed along that row.
+Wild type, Mutant, and masked marginals avialable.
    - Requires MSA for fitting
    - Requires wild-type sequence during inference
    - Requires additional dependencies (see `requirements-fair-esm.txt`)

 6. VESPA
+   - Conservation head model trained on PLM embeddings and logistic regression used to predict if mutation is detrimental.
    - Requires wild type, only works for single point mutations
    - Requires fixed-length sequences
    - Requires additional dependencies (see `requirements-vespa.txt`)